osouthgate/slash-commands/README.md

 ## Workflow Tips

+- Use `create-plan` at the start of new tasks to ensure comprehensive planning
+- Use `plan-review` before starting complex implementations
+- Use `finalize-plan` when tasks are completed to maintain organized documentation
 - Use `code-review-low` after implementing features for quick validation
 - Use `code-review-high` for major changes or before releases
 - Combine `problem-analyzer` with debugging sessions for faster issue resolution
-- Use `plan-review` before starting complex implementations
 - Use `ask-pro-directors-cut` for deep codebase analysis with intelligent context gathering
 - Use `ask-gpt-pro-browser` for quick questions without API keys (macOS + Chrome)
 - Use `ask-gpt-pro-api` when you need API-based access to GPT-5 Pro